The Hundred: Manchester Originals beaten as play-off chances dented and Trent Rockets' hopes stay alive

 Manchester Originals 95 all out from 100 balls: Seren Smale (29 off 34 balls); Megan Schutt (3-14 from 20 balls), Phoebe Brett (1-11 from 20), Hannah Baker (1-13 from 15)

-Superchargers, Spirit, who play already-eliminated Oval Invincibles on Monday, and Trent Rockets, 23-run winners over bottom side Welsh Fire in Sunday's first women's match, are also in the hunt for a place in the eliminator, with table toppers Southern Brave having already guaranteed a spot in the final.
+Superchargers, Spirit and Trent Rockets are also in the hunt for a place in the eliminator, with table toppers Southern Brave having already guaranteed a spot in the final after seven wins rom seven.

 Originals looked favourites to beat Phoenix at halfway after limiting their opponents to 111-3, with Mahika Gaur (1-5), Deandra Dottin (1-4) and Sophie Ecclestone (1-21) all impressing.